Pioneer Monument (San Francisco): Description

 Four additional statues stand on piers surrounding the central column, each facing a cardinal direction.
 Two are female figures allegorically representing Commerce and Plenty.
 One statue, which is titled "In 49'", commemorates the California Gold Rush.
 The last, titled Early Days, contains a missionary, a Native American, and a vaquero.
-Early Days was removed from the monument in September of 2018.
+Early Days was removed from the monument in September 2018.

 Individual sculptures

 Commerce

 Commerce is located on the South facing pier of the monument.
 This female figure's significance is shown through the oar she holds in her hands.
 This oar is a symbol of the shipping trade in California in the late 1880s.
 At this time, the California coast was dependent on the fishing, whaling, shipping, and transportation businesses that operated out of the surrounding waterway.
 Commerce represents the significance of the shipping businesses which operated out of San Francisco beginning in the 1800s.

 Plenty

 Plenty is located on the North Pier.
 Dating back to Greek and Roman mythology, the full cornucopia she holds in her left hand is a symbol of good fortune.
 In the late 19th century, California used the cornucopia in advertisements to get new immigrants to come to the state.
 In Happersberger's monument, Plenty represents the potential of starting a new life in California.